nbrown02/Capacity-Planning-Feature-Monte-Carlo/README.md

-# Capacity Planning & Feature Monte Carlo for Azure DevOps and Jira (Cloud)
+# Capacity Planning & Feature Monte Carlo for Azure DevOps and Jira (Cloud or Server)

 ### What is this report?
 This will the likely completion date of Features in your backlog right now based on the number of child items and a forecasted target date, detail the ‘rightsize’ for your Features as well as the number of these Features you have capacity for in a given time period .
 Please note, when I say Features, I mean the backlog hierarchy level above User Story/Product Backlog Item.
 The respective templates use the appropriate terminology (e.g. Jira uses Epic, ADO uses Feature).